semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 {"date": [], "duration": [], "time": [], "set": []}
 ```

-For example, this SSI is from the [TempEval-3 dataset](entity\uie-format\tempeval_multi) and tells UIE that there are four entity classes to look for i.e. date, duration, time and set.
+For example, this SSI is from the [TempEval-3 dataset](entity\uie-format\tempeval_multi) and tells UIE that there are four entity classes to look for, i.e., date, duration, time, and set.
 Furthermore, it tells UIE that there are no relations and events to look for in the given dataset.